Quasiperiodic functions theory and the superlattice potentials for a two-dimensional electron gas: The quasiclassical trajectories and 2D electron gas.

-Let us introduce first the notations for the different level curves of potential $V({\bf r})$ according to \cite{dynn4,novmal2,dynn7,malnov3}.
+Let us introduce first the notations for different level curves of potential $V({\bf r})$ according to \cite{dynn4,novmal2,dynn7,malnov3}.
 We will assume now that the function $V({\bf r})$ is a Morse function on ${\mathbb R}^{2}$, i.e. all the critical points of $V({\bf r})$ ($\nabla V({\bf r}) = 0$) are non-degenerate ($\det ||\partial_{i}\partial_{j} V|| \neq 0$).
 All the critical points of $V({\bf r})$ can then be just the non-degenerate local minima, the non-degenerate saddle points or the non-degenerate local maxima.
 The local geometry of the level curves close to these critical points are shown at Fig 1, a-c.

-Let us call now the level curves of $V({\bf r})$ the quasiclassical drift trajectories according to our further considerations.\footnote{Let us use here the word "orbit" for the circular cyclotron electron orbit in the magnetic field ${\bf B}$ and "trajectory" for the drift of the center of cyclotron orbit in the presence of $V({\bf r})$.
+Let us call now the level curves of $V({\bf r})$ the quasiclassical drift trajectories according to our further considerations.\footnote{Let us use here the word ``orbit'' for the circular cyclotron electron orbit in the magnetic field ${\bf B}$ and ``trajectory'' for the drift of the center of cyclotron orbit in the presence of $V({\bf r})$.
 We hope that there should be no misunderstanding because of two similar terms.} We will also put formally the arrows on the level curves according to the direction of drift in the magnetic field.

-{\it We call the trajectory non-singular if it is not adjacent to the critical (saddle) point of the function $V({\bf r})$.
-The trajectories adjacent to the critical points as well as the critical points themselves we call singular trajectories (see Fig. 1).}
+{\it We call a trajectory non-singular if it is not adjacent to a critical (saddle) point of the function $V({\bf r})$.
+The trajectories adjacent to critical points as well as the critical points themselves we call singular trajectories (see Fig. 1).}

-{\it We call the non-singular trajectory compact if it is closed on the plane.
-We call the non-singular trajectory open if it is unbounded in ${\mathbb R}^{2}$.}
+{\it We call a non-singular trajectory compact if it is closed on the plane.
+We call a non-singular trajectory open if it is unbounded in ${\mathbb R}^{2}$.}

 The examples of singular, compact and open non-singular trajectories are shown on the Fig. 2, a-c.